Amber Connett

 What education/training did you have?

-I have an undergraduate degree in conservation biology, a master’s degree in applied ecology (studied while at CIEEM) and attend regular webinar and training days on advocacy, volunteer management, communication and topic-specific issues.
-These are generally one-day courses offered by relevant bodies.
+I have an undergraduate degree in conservation biology, a master’s degree in applied ecology (studied while at CIEEM) and attend regular webinar and training days on project management, advocacy, volunteer management, communication and topic-specific issues.
+These are generally one-day courses offered by relevant bodies but I have also done a short course at the Open University.

 What advice would you give to someone coming into the profession?